 Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
-This doesn't affect the right to apply for a place here or how that application would be considered.
+This doesn't affect the right to apply for a place here or how an application will be considered.

 At Landkey Primary School we believe that learning should: